umbraco/UmbracoDocs/Umbraco-Heartcore/sso-guide.md

 # Single-Sign-On for Umrbaco Heartcore

-As of May 24, 2022, all Umbraco Heartcore projectss have been migrated to use UmbracoID for single sign-on.
+As of May 24, 2022, all Umbraco Heartcore projects have been migrated to use UmbracoID for single sign-on.
 The first time you log in to your Umbraco Heartcore project, after the upgrade, there are a few steps you need to take.

 ## How to verify your User after the UmbracoID Migration